Obiente/Cloud/docs/deployment/ghcr.md

 If you want to make packages public (no authentication required):
 1. Go to your repository on GitHub
-2. Navigate to Packages → `obiente/cloud-api`
+2. Navigate to Packages → `obiente/cloud-api` or `obiente/cloud-dashboard`
 3. Click "Package settings"
 4. Scroll down to "Danger Zone" → "Change visibility"
 5. Select "Public"